A SEVEN MINUTE HORROR MOVIE

 Hungry things grow down here.

-Writer-Director Breehn Burns is the artist who designed SAM for the cult horror film Trick 'r Treat.
+Writer-Director Breehn Burns is the artist who designed Sam for the cult horror film Trick 'r Treat.
 He was supervising producer on Netflix's Invader ZIM: Enter The Florpus and showrunner on Bravest Warriors.

 Producer & Actor Pen Ward created the eight-time Emmy Award winning Cartoon Network series Adventure Time as well as Frederator's Bravest Warriors and Netflix's Midnight Gospel.

-Inspired by the handcrafted horror of Evil Dead II and the realist vibe of The Exorcist's opening scenes, everything about DIRTMOUTHS was a labor of love, from the night shoots under the house to the stop-motion scenes animated in the living room.
+Our micro-budget horror short was shot on an iPhone with three friends over ten winter nights.
+Inspired by the handmade horror of Evil Dead II and the realist vibe of The Exorcist, DIRTMOUTHS is an experiment in making the most of our limitations.
+From night shoots under the house to stop-motion scenes animated in the living room, our choices were geared toward keeping the action small enough to be achievable.

 EMBRACING SERENDIPITY